ShaniStaretz/Server-Monitoring-System/README.md

 ```
 3. Set up PostgreSQL database:
 make sure you have server and database connection ready.
+** Please note the app does not create the PostgreSQL inner functions and procedures, only the triggers and tables

 4.Set up environment variables:
 ```